-Paul Sas, Stanford-trained behavior design strategist, is a leading expert in applying behavioral economics to software.
-He has led teams to integrate behavioral economics into products at established companies such as Intuit and E-Trade.
-He has collaborated frequently with Dan Ariely and Irrational Labs, and has helped numerous startups translate psychology into significant product enhancements.
+Paul Sas, Stanford-trained behavioral economist, is a leading expert in applying psychology to software development.
+He's helped teams integrate behavioral economics into products at established companies such as Mint, TurboTax and E-Trade.
+He has collaborated frequently with Dan Ariely and Irrational Labs.
+He's helped numerous startups translate psychology into significant product enhancements.

 His original research identified the Delmore Effect: the human tendency to resist setting goals for a domain that is emotionally important.
 Paul studied at Stanford with one of the field's founders, Amos Tversky.
 He also holds a masters degree from Harvard in cognitive science.

 He has taught courses at Stanford on the psychology of business, with a focus on the biases and limitations in human decision-making, game theory, motivation and goals.
 He interned at Xerox PARC (Palo Alto Research Center) User Interface Research Group, was an NSF Summer Fellow at Santa Fe Institute, and a research intern at Bolt, Beranek and Newman in the cognitive science group.
 He chaired BayCHI's monthly program for over a decade.